pivotal-cf/pcf-release-notes/p1-v1.4/opsmanager_ki_1_4.md

 * DNS and Gateway ICMP errors will occur on AWS even if ICMP is allowed
 * Unnecessary job instances must be reduced manually (MySQL, HA Proxy if RDS & ELBs are used)
 * Multiple users browsing Ops Manager at the same time can cause locking issues
+* Before upgrading tiles on Ops Manager 1.4 or earlier, Pivotal recommends that you increase the size of Ops Manager Director’s persistent disk to at least 40 GB.
+This is controlled by accessing Ops Manager Director tile -> Resource Config -> Ops Man Director -> Persistent Disk (MB).

 ## Existing issues